These are the Best Xiaomi phones that you can buy in June 2021!

 Best Xiaomi phone money can buy: Xiaomi Mi 11 Ultra

-Up until a year or two ago, Xiaomi’s reputation — especially in its native home country — was a phone brand that made good but not great phones that sold at low prices.
-Xiaomi’s been trying to pivot away from that and be seen as a maker of premium phones (à la Huawei or Apple), and the Mi 11 Ultra is the company’s most convincing attempt yet, forming the crown jewel on its Mi 11 series.
+Xiaomi’s reputation, especially in its native home country, used to be a phone brand that made good but not great phones that sold at low prices.
+But Xiaomi’s successfully pivoted away from that in recent years, becoming known now for the maker of some of the finest Android phones around.
+The Mi 11 Ultra is the company’s most convincing attempt yet, forming the crown jewel on its Mi 11 series.

-With a main camera that uses the largest image sensor in the industry, a bright and vibrant LTPO 120Hz panel with WQHD+ resolution, and a Snapdragon 888, the Mi 11 Ultra packs the latest and greatest components that can go toe to toe with the Samsung Galaxy S21 Ultra.
+With a main camera that uses the largest image sensor in the industry (Sharp’s Aquos R6 technically has a larger sensor, but it’s not on sale yet), a bright and vibrant LTPO 120Hz panel with WQHD+ resolution, and a Snapdragon 888, the Mi 11 Ultra packs the latest and greatest components that can go toe to toe with the Samsung Galaxy S21 Ultra.
 The Mi 11 Ultra also one-up’s Samsung in other areas such as faster wireless charging and a superior ultra-wide lens.
 Throw in IP68 water and dust resistance and super-fast 67W wireless charging, this is not just Xiaomi’s best possible slab smartphone, but arguably the best possible slab smartphone anywhere, period.

 Best Xiaomi phone for most people: POCO F3 / Mi 11X